solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 -   Open the `ai_receipes.ipynb` notebook.
 -   Follow the instructions in the notebook.

-# Hands on lab: LangChain with Azure Database for PostgreSQL Flexible Server (VectorDB)
+# Hands-on Lab: LangChain with Azure Database for PostgreSQL Flexible Server (VectorDB)

 TODO